2024129101/2603-ITT440/10% Individual Assignment/NBCS2555A/MOHAMED SOLAHUDDIN BIN JOHARI/README.md

 The APDEX score recorded was 0.054, which is categorized as Very Poor and indicates low user satisfaction during the test.

-Only 46.4 percent of the requests were successful, while 53.6 percent failed because of the “429 Too Many Requests” error.
+Only 46.4 percent of the requests were successful, while 53.6 percent failed because of the "429 Too Many Requests" error.

 The average response time recorded was around 2099 milliseconds, and some requests took up to 8760 milliseconds to respond.